nlmixr2/nlmixr2est/cran-comments.md

 # Submission to allow log-likelihood estimation

-Note checked with win-builder and ubuntu development R as well as windows, mac and linux current release.
+- Note checked with win-builder and ubuntu development R as well as windows, mac and linux current release.

+- CRAN issues with `anonymous non-C-compatible type given name for linkage purposes by typedef declaration; add a tag name here` where changed to simple `C++` structures to suppress the "significant" warning.

 ## Breaking changes